intake/intake/docs/source/catalog.rst

 claimed for internal use and some fields may be restricted to local reading; but for now the only field that is expected is ``version``, which will be updated when a breaking change is made to the file format.
 Any catalog will have ``.metadata`` and ``.version`` attributes available.

+Note that each source also has its own metadata.

 Extra drivers
 '''''''''''''